What is wireless LAN, and what is the difference between wireless LAN and wifi?

 Wifi is more common than WLAN because it uses less energy and can cover wider areas.
 This means you can connect your laptop to a network at home, for example, and use the internet simultaneously as you talk on the phone.
 However, if you want to use your laptop wirelessly in an open space, like a café or an airport terminal, you’ll need to use a WLAN.

-How Does a Wireless Lan Work?
+How Does a Wireless LAN Work?

-A WLAN is a type of broadband networking technology that uses radio waves to communicate between computers and other devices.
+A WLAN is a broadband networking technology that uses radio waves to communicate between computers and other devices.
 Wifi is a term used for networks that use the same frequency as microwaves, which ranges from 2.4GHz to 2.48GHz in the US.

 A wireless LAN can be divided into two types: client-based and infrastructure-based.
-Client-based WLANs rely on individual clients, such as laptops and tablets, to connect to an access point (AP) or router.
+Client-based WLANs, such as laptops and tablets, rely on individual clients to connect to an access point (AP) or router.
 Infrastructure-based WLANs use a wired network to connect APs so multiple devices can share resources, such as bandwidth and channels.

 Advantages of Wireless LAN over wifi